-Integration is a comprehensive, long-term process: The goal is to render possible “integration based on merit”, i.e. a system where people are not judged on their origin, language, religion or culture, but solely by what they are prepared to contribute to Austria.
-To achieve this, it is essential to promote, demand and acknowledge merit so that all citizens are able to play a full part in Austrian society.
+Integration is a comprehensive, long-term process that takes place in all areas of life.
+The goal is to provide framework conditions for “integration through achievement”, i.e. a system where people are not judged on their origin, language, religion or culture, but solely by what they are willing to contribute to Austria.
+To achieve this, it is essential to promote, demand and acknowledge merit so that all citizens are able to participate fully in Austrian society.

-This website also contains information on the Austrian Integration Fund, the validation process for professional qualifications, citizenship, project funding, publications and events.
+This website also contains information on the ÖIF, the Austrian Integration Act, the recognition process for professional qualifications, citizenship, project funding, publications and events.